AnthonyGiretti/MicroOrmDemo.Core/README.md

 # MicroOrmDemo.Core
-Samples of AdventureWork repository with implementation in C# / .Net with many MicroOrms
+Samples of AdventureWork repository with implementation in C# / .Net Core with many MicroOrms